cucapra/dahlia/buildbot/README.md

 - `skipseashell`, which lets you supply plain HLS C code as input.
 - `estimate`, to use the Xilinx toolchain's resource estimation facility.
 The job will skip synthesis and execution on the FPGA.
 - `make`, to use a Makefile instead of the built-in compilation workflow (see below).
+- `hwname`, which lets you provide a name for the job during makefile flow.
+- `directives`, which let's you provide the name of a file with a set of directives (pragmas).
+If you want to force default directive files to be ignored you can use this as `directives=0`.

 Use `-F <option>=1` to enable these options with `curl`.